charlie0129/amachiromaker/README.md

 - Run `yarn build-static` to download original artworks from [Wayback Machine](http://web.archive.org/web/20210130063020/https://picrew.me/image_maker/168503)
   - By doing this, you agree that you will follow the license on the [original webpage (Wayback Machine copy)](http://web.archive.org/web/20210130063020/https://picrew.me/image_maker/168503) and are responsible for any consequences if you violate the license.
   - Optionally, you may use `yarn build-static -jx` to enable parallel downloads, where `x` = number of threads.
-  - It will not work if you are using a shell that is not compatible with `bash` syntax.
+  - If you are throttled by Wayback Machine, just retry later.
 - Run `yarn start` to start development server.
 Your browser should open shortly.
 - Or, run `yarn build` to build the website.
 Static files will be located under `build/`.